 If you are unable to attend, it would be helpful if you could complete the attached individual healthcare plan template and return it, together with any relevant evidence, for consideration at the meeting.
 I [or another member of staff involved in plan development or pupil support] would be happy for you contact me [them] by email or to speak by phone if this would be helpful.

 Yours sincerely

 Appendix B

 Information gathered in relation to the administering of medicines.

-(See Appendix C for WBC/NHS Asthma Policy)
+Appendix B: Asthma information / declaration form (See Appendix C for WBC/NHS Asthma Policy)

 ASTHMA